N-Storm/DigiLivolo/README.md

 _A more generic tool - [hidapitester](https://github.com/todbot/hidapitester) could be used to control device_
 _as well._

-Upload firmware to your Digispark module.
+Upload firmware to your Digispark module (via PlatformIO / Arduino IDE / micronucleus tool).
 Connect DATA pin of 433 Mhz transmitter module (SYN115 based modules were used & confirmed to work by me) to P5 of Digispark module (this pin can be changed in main sketch code).
 Also connect VCC & GND of the module.

 ![f](https://raw.githubusercontent.com/N-Storm/DigiLivolo/main/wiring.jpg)